 “Because I have a letter.”

-And what is a letter?”And it was true, of course.
+“And what is a letter?”And it was true, of course.
 What was a letter?
 What was a sister?
 A letter was a piece of paper.
 A sister was just another woman tied to her by accidents of birth.
 New Marlborough first, the world later.

 It was Alfie’s idea that Anna approach Mrs. Van Orter, the town doctor’s wife, for work.
 She went the next morning, foregoing her hours with the financial books.
 She left with a job: she would clean the Van Orter home once a week, on Thursdays, for a dollar.That night she skipped the meeting to catch up on her bookkeeping.
 It was late when she returned to their bungalow, nearly dawn, but she found Alfie sitting at the table, his fist closed tight around a piece of paper.
-He held her eyes while he showed her the page and this made her feel less tired.
+He held her eyes while he showed her the page, and this made her feel less tired.
 The page was a newsletter.
 Not the newsletter Alfie wrote every week, but one filled with news from outside, news from Europe, about the war.
 So here was the reason Jack had taken on the printing press.
 For months after Abe Rabinowitz ran off to New York, the role had remained unfilled.
 Working the lever was tedious and difficult, the room itself stank of rotting wood and horses, and Alfie had considered it a peace offering when Jack stepped forward.
 The feint, the double-dealing of it, playing on Alfie’s unfailing generosity of judgment—it caused a constriction in her that was pointedly un-Buberist.
 She could not think of Jack in the wholeness of his humanity that night, and it was his face, pale, feral, untrusting, that she held in her mind as she lay in bed knowing: a dollar a week was not enough.

 On Monday morning, Anna woke early and went to the home of the town lawyer; his wife let her down kindly over tea.
 The grocer’s wife wouldn’t let her in the door.
 When she cleaned for Mrs. Van Orter on Thursday she explained her predicament, but Mrs. Van Orter could not increase her pay.